 But imagine if that money was invested back into the business?
 That money would be used to:

-Instead, big government takes that money and spends it with wild inefficiency.
+Instead, a big government takes that money and spends it with wild inefficiency.
 America is falling behind in the competition because the government is placing restrictions on capitalism.
-We need to limit government regulation, cut corporate taxes, and nurture our entrepreneurs.
+That is to say, we need to limit government regulation, cut corporate taxes, and nurture our entrepreneurs.

 Our economy needs conscious capitalism.

 People don’t like CEOs.
 You see their names smeared in headlines.
-Bad news about big businesses.
+It's always bad news about big businesses.

 We need to start with shifting public perception.
 To do that, you tell a better story.
 And John Mackey tells a story that cuts through the noise to the truth.

 Conscious Capitalism is John Mackey’s definition of an ideal capitalist society.
 It operates under four tenets:

 Businesses need to shift from profit maximization to purpose maximization.
 People remember businesses who have clear purposes:

 - Google’s purpose is to organize the world’s information and make it accessible.